 Each dashboard tile represents a query or Look that can be explored further.

 If your Looker admin has given you permission, you can use the bell icon at the upper right of a tile to create or follow an alert on the tile.
 A numeric indicator will show how many alerts you are permitted to view on that tile.

 Depending on the permissions given to you by your Looker admin, each tile’s three-dot menu provides the following options:

-- Explore from here, which allows you to explore the tile’s data
+- Explore from here, which lets you explore the tile’s data

 - Download the tile’s data